lvgl/lvgl/docs/details/main-components/draw.rst

 Overview
 ********

-Drawing is computing pixel colors and writing them into a buffer where they will be delivered to a display panel as pixels.
+Drawing is writing pixel colors into a buffer where they will be delivered to a display panel as pixels.
+Sometimes it involves computing those colors before they are written (e.g. combining them with other colors when an object has partial opacity).

-On modern computing hardware, there can sometimes be options for different ways drawing can be accomplished.
+On modern computing hardware meant to be used with larger display panels, there are sometimes options for different ways drawing can be accomplished.
 For example, some MCUs come with hardware that is very good (and fast) at certain types of drawing tasks.
 Alternatively, you might have access to a drawing library that performs certain types of drawing tasks with great efficiency.
 To make it possible to utilize such facilities in the most efficient fashion, LVGL v9 and onwards implements a "Drawing Pipeline", like an assembly line, where decisions are made as to which drawing tasks drawing tasks (:ref:`Draw Tasks`) are given to which "logic entities" (:ref:`Draw Units`) in order to be carried out.

 This Pipeline is designed so that it is both flexible and extendable.
 As a programmer, you can hook into it in order to provide LVGL with guidance as to what